BT01 Operation and Administration of the Budget

 The budget assistant approves transactions at the specified dollar levels and categories, affirming the programmatic need for the action and that the action is appropriate within University Policies and Guidelines.

-Financial Officer - Those individuals who represent the Corporate Controller in the various budget executive areas.
+Financial Officer - Those individuals who represent the Associate Vice President for Budget and Finance in the various budget executive areas.
 This position has the responsibility of assuring that budgets and expenditures are controlled, assets of the University are protected, and that all actions are in compliance with University Policies, Guidelines, and Procedures (see Policy FN18).
 In addition, the Financial Officer is responsible for ensuring the accuracy of all documents/actions through the local and University accounting and budgeting systems.

 Except for an amount designated for contingencies, administration of the budget authorized by the Board of Trustees shall be delegated to the budget executives.
 It is their responsibility to administer approved budgets in conformity with budget regulations issued separately to supplement the general budget policy.
-It is the responsibility of the University Budget Officer to see that budgets and budget changes are in accordance with allocations, budget policy and regulations.
-It is the responsibility of the Corporate Controller to see that expenditures are in accordance with approved budgets, policies and procedures.
+It is the responsibility of the Associate Vice President for Budget and Finance to see that budgets and budget changes are in accordance with allocations, budget policy and regulations.
+It is the responsibility of the Associate Vice President for Budget and Finance to see that expenditures are in accordance with approved budgets, policies and procedures.
 The total University operating budget may include an amount for special and general contingencies which shall be administered centrally by the President or his delegated staff members.

 Annually, each budget executive, in consultation with his or her budget administrators, will prepare a proposed budget plan for the ensuing fiscal year.
 After appropriate review and analysis of the proposed budget plans, tentative allocations may be assigned to budget executives by the Executive Vice President and Provost.
 The President will present the total proposed operating budget to the Board of Trustees for final approval.
 Approved operating budgets for each administrative division will be determined after Board of Trustees' action on the University operating budget for each fiscal year.